abhishekmishragithub/llm-lab/kimi-k2-gguf/README.md

 ## E2E Cloud TIR Node Setup

-- I used [E2E Networks TIR](https://tir.e2enetworks.com/) (started) with a 2xH200, setup to host this model.
+- I used [E2E Networks TIR](https://tir.e2enetworks.com/) for GPU (started) with a 2xH200, setup to host this model.
 It comfortably runs Kimi-K2 2-bit quantized model.
 You can infact run the higher bit quantized models as well with the same setup.

 - You can follow the [E2E Cloud TIR Node Setup guide](https://docs.e2enetworks.com/docs/tir/Nodes/GuideTIR/) to set up your own node.